 Add the añejo tequila, amontillado sherry and eggnog base* into a rocks glass over ice and stir well.

 Garnish with a flamed orange peel.

-*Eggnog: In a stand mixer bowl fitted with the paddle attachment, beat 4 egg yolks until light in color.
+*Eggnog base: In a stand mixer bowl fitted with the paddle attachment, beat 4 egg yolks until light in color.
 Slowly add 1/3 cup organic sugar and beat until completely dissolved.
-Add 16 oz whole milk, 1 cup heavy cream and 1 tsp freshly grated nutmeg, then stir to combine.
+Add 2 cups whole milk, 1 cup heavy cream and 1 teaspoon freshly grated nutmeg, then stir to combine.
 Set aside in refrigerator and store until service.
 When serving, place 4 egg whites in a stand mixer bowl fitted with the paddle attachment (or in a chilled metal mixing bowl) and beat until soft peaks form.
 With the mixer still running, slowly add 1 tablespoon refined sugar and beat until stiff peaks form.
 Gently fold egg white mixture into main mixture.